 - The police have charged you with the wrong offence;

 - You are able to rely on a recognised defence.

 This section of our website deals with the most common criminal law defences that apply in the ACT, including material from the ACT’s Human Rights Act.
 The Territory is one of only three jurisdictions in Australia to have a Human Rights Act.

 Some of the criminal defences are highly technical legal concepts and some are not.

-If you need help understanding a defence and how it may apply to you or would like us to defend you, please call us.
+If you need help understanding a defence and how it may apply to you or would like us to defend you, please contact us.